shivaHanchate/DevOps-Course-Workshop-Module-10-Learners/Scenarios/Alpha_Organisation/eleos.md

 Key activities it supports:

 - Maintains a list of supporters contact details & volunteer history
-- Processes one of donations to the organisation
+- Processes one off donations to the organisation
 - Maintains details of all events.

 Reports on donations are kept on the server and a finance assistant downloads a report once a week for reconciliation.